 Legacy can be a tricky thing for super heroes, especially the ones that got their start back in the Golden Age.
 Take, for instance, Blue Beetle.
-Jaime Reyes has found himself with a...well, let’s be generous and call him a “mentor” in Ted Kord.
+In the comics, the current Beetle, Jaime Reyes, was trained in part by Ted Kord.
 Ted, you see, was also a Blue Beetle at one point in time, except not at all the sort of Blue Beetle Jaime is right now.

 Even weirder still?
 Ted’s not the first person to hold the Blue Beetle mantle, and the man before him didn’t really look all that similar to either of the Beetles we know today.
 In fact, stand all three classic Blue Beetles up next to one another, and you’d really have to squint to see any resemblance, despite the fact that they’re all directly connected to one another in more ways than one.

 But don’t worry.
 What the Blue Beetle family tree lacks in sense, it makes up for in overall enthusiasm...mostly.
-Jaime might beg to differ on that one, but who could really blame him, with everything going on in El Paso these days?
+(Jaime might beg to differ on that one, but who could really blame him, with everything going on in Palmera City these days?)
+Certainly, all of us here at DC.com are enthusiastically awaiting Jaime's big screen debut in this summer's Blue Beetle, which just dropped a new trailer today.
+But even the most excited of us can recognize that Blue Beetle's history is a little confusing, so let's see if we can clear it up!

 Dan Garrett